On Test

 Marex 330 Scandinavia Review (2021 Edition)

-The Marex 330 Scandinavia is probably the cleverest sub-35ft production boat on the market but what makes it such an intelligent piece of design?
+The Marex 330 Scandinavia is probably the cleverest sub-35ft production boat on the market, but what exactly makes it such an intelligent piece of design?
 Read our in-depth review to find out.

 Marex 330 Scandinavia Key Facts